 Samuel Alexander Papers

-Alexander’s papers include large numbers of letters, numerous accounts, receipts and business letters from publishers, research notebooks, pamphlets and offprints, and biographical and obituary material.
+The collection includes in addition Alexander's correspondence with his publishers, his research notebooks, pamphlets and offprints, and some biographical and obituary material.